jamespatrickgibson/union/README.md

-# union
+# union.
-A standards manual and style kit for screens
+A design style boilerplate for creating scalable design architecture in any framework.

 ## Authors